harrisonsrp/IMDB-web-scraping-using-Python/README.md

 <br>
 If you had any issues just tell me : homayoun.srp@gmail.com
 <br>
-This codes has been written by Shravan Kuchkula and I upgraded it for a better performance
+This codes has been written by Shravan Kuchkula and I improved it